-The City of Helsinki has been looking to find a new owner for the shuttered Ilmala arena by facilitating a voluntary sale, but despite the best efforts of private operators and city negotiators, the preparation of the transaction has not progressed.
+The City of Helsinki's primary goal is to find a new owner for the shuttered Ilmala arena by facilitating a voluntary sale, but despite the best efforts of private operators and negotiation support by the city, the preparation of the transaction has not progressed.
 The city will therefore proceed to prepare an application for an expropriation permit, after a decision-in-principle to this effect.
 The application is expected to be submitted some time in November or December.
 Finland’s central government will decide on whether or not to grant the expropriation permit.

 The proposal up for consideration on 11 November urges the City of Helsinki’s Urban Environment Division to proceed with the application for pre-possession and expropriation of the arena.
 It also recommends the City Executive Office prepare the necessary appropriation proposals.
 Pre-possession means the possibility for the expropriating party to gain control of the property before its legally binding delivery.
 The proposal goes on to advise the city’s Urban Environment Division and the Culture and Leisure Division to start preparing, under the City Executive Office’s guidance, for the city possibly taking possession of the Ilmala arena and the rapid launch of arena operations.